Frequently Asked Questions About Stomach Cancer

 Doctors are studying how certain drugs, such as�aspirin, may prevent stomach cancer.
 This is known as chemoprevention.

 Currently, researchers believe that antioxidants, such as vitamin A and vitamin C, and antibiotics for certain infections in the stomach may help prevent stomach cancer.
 Ongoing research is needed to know for sure.

 Here are some ongoing studies about advances in the treatment of stomach cancer.

 Checking to see if surgery combined with chemotherapy or radiation increases a person's chance of survival

-Testing new drugs, such as Taxol (paclitaxel), UFT, a new form of 5-fluorouracil, and new drug combinations as well as new forms of intraperitoneal chemotherapy, which is given directly into the abdomen
+Testing new drugs, such as drugs used to treat other cancers and new drug combinations as well as new forms of intraperitoneal chemotherapy, which is given directly into the abdomen

 Whether certain vaccines may help fight stomach cancer by boosting the immune system

 A:�Clinical trials are studies of new kinds of cancer treatments.
 Doctors run clinical trials to learn how well new treatments work and what their side effects are.
 Promising treatments are ones that work better or have fewer side effects than the current treatments.
 People who join these studies get to use treatments before the�FDA approves them for the public.
 People in trials also help researchers learn more about cancer and help future cancer patients.